b1tw0rker/linux/README.md

 [Read More Details](http://www.tamagothi.de/2016/01/30/kurzanleitung-hidden-service-mit-tor-aufsetzen)

-<a href="http://www.tamagothi.de/2016/01/30/kurzanleitung-hidden-service-mit-tor-aufsetzen" target="_blank">Read More Details</a>
+<a href="http://www.tamagothi.de/2016/01/30/kurzanleitung-hidden-service-mit-tor-aufsetzen" target="_new">Read More Details</a>

 ## License